burnsbert/tagtacular/readme.txt

 See online documentation for complete instructions.
 Requires jquery.js and jqueryui.js.
 ===================================================

-tagtacular.js is an open source tag management library released under the Mozilla Public License, Version 2.0.
+tagtacular.js is an open source tag management jQuery plugin released under the Mozilla Public License, Version 2.0.
 The goals of this project are:

 1. very easy to setup with default behavior
 2. very flexible customization options